ps3611/hoolihomes/README.md

 # Hooli Homes

 Find the home of your dreams!

 www.hoolihomes.eu

 ![Img](https://s3.amazonaws.com/ps3611-images/hoolihomes.png)

-#### Idea
+## Idea

-With so many homes for sale in today's market, it is quite challenging to find down to exactly what you are looking for.
-That is where [Hooli Homes](http://hoolihomes.eu/) can come in handy!
-With its easy to use filter functionality and its simple UI, find the home that meets your criteria within minutes.
+With so many homes for sale in today's market, it is really challenging to find exactly what you are looking for.
+That is where [Hooli Homes](http://hoolihomes.eu/) comes handy.
+With its simple user interface and easy-to-use filter functionality, find the home that meets your criteria within minutes!

-#### Tech
+## Tech

 - [React](https://reactjs.org/)
 - [Redux](https://redux.js.org/)